GrupEstructuraElectronicaSimetria/cosymlib/docs/usage.rst

 x, y, z for each atom (vertex) in the structure.

-``fname.xyz`` files read by shape may contain a single structure as in the previous example or multiple structures (all with the same number of atoms), in which case a block:
+``fname.xyz`` files read by shape may contain a single structure as in the previous example or multiple structures (all with the same number N of atoms).
+In this case  you must append a
 ::

-    Title
-    label1 x  y  z
+    N
+    Structure_name
+    label_1  x1  y1  z1
      ...
-    label  x  y  z

-describing each structure is repeated as many times as necessary, without leaving blank lines between the different structures.
+    label_N  xN  yN  zN

+block for each structure, without leaving any blank lines between them.
+Note that even if the number of vertices N must be the same for all structures, it is mandatory to include it explicitly for each block.

 Shape is also able to read input structures from files in other formats used in structural chemistry.
-A detailed description of the structural files read by shape can be found in *(include link to file formats)*.
+A detailed description of the structural files read by shape can be found in the :ref:`information on input formats <input_formats>` section.

 The basic call to the shape script must provide the the file containing the input structure and the reference shape with respect to which the shape measure is calculated.